Deep Learning for Detecting Robotic Grasps: Experiments

-\header{Metrics for Detection.} For detection, we compare the top-ranked rectangle for each method with the set of ground-truth rectangles for each image.
+For detection, we compare the top-ranked rectangle for each method with the set of ground-truth rectangles for each image.
 We present results using two metrics, the ``point'' and ``rectangle'' metric.

-For the point metric, similar to \cite{Saxena-IJRR-Grasping}, we compute the center point of the predicted rectangle, and consider the grasp a success if it is within some distance from at least one ground-truth rectangle center.
+For the point metric, similar to \citet{Saxena-IJRR-Grasping}, we compute the center point of the predicted rectangle, and consider the grasp a success if it is within some distance from at least one ground-truth rectangle center.
 We note that this metric ignores grasp orientation, and therefore might overestimate the performance of an algorithm for robotic applications.

-For the rectangle metric, similar to \cite{JiangICRA2011}, let $G$ be the top-ranked grasping rectangle predicted by the algorithm, and $G^*$ be a ground-truth rectangle.
+For the rectangle metric, similar to \citet{JiangICRA2011}, let $G$ be the top-ranked grasping rectangle predicted by the algorithm, and $G^*$ be a ground-truth rectangle.
 Any rectangles with an orientation error of more than $30^o$ from $G$ are rejected.
 From the remaining set, we use the common bounding box evaluation metric of intersection divided by union - i.e. $Area(G\cap G^*)/Area(G\cup G^*)$.
 Since a ground-truth rectangle can define a large space of graspable rectangles (e.g., covering the entire length of a pen), we consider a prediction to be correct if it scores at least 25\% by this metric.